Skip to main content

 Accessing Studio

 Once both plugins are active, open any page in Bricks Builder.
 You will see the Bricksfusion Studio icon in the editor toolbar.
-Click it to open the Studio panel as an overlay inside Bricks.
+Click it and Studio opens as an overlay inside Bricks.
+No separate window, no leaving your workflow.

-Studio verifies your license automatically using the email address tied to your purchase.
-If you manage multiple client sites, the license works on all of them.
-Studio identifies you by your purchase email, not the WordPress user email.
+Studio verifies your license automatically using the email tied to your purchase.
+If you manage multiple client sites, the same license works on all of them, because Studio identifies you by your purchase email, not by the WordPress user email.

-License owners are granted Admin Mode automatically on their first load.
-There is no need to enter a license key manually.
-If you work with a team, editors who are not the license owner will start in Editor Mode with the permissions you configure (see Permissions).
+License owners get Admin Mode automatically on their first load.
+There is nothing to unlock manually.
+If you work with a team, editors who are not the license owner start in Editor Mode with the permissions you configure.
+See Permissions.

 OpenAI